 How it works

-This first is people who don’t know anything about how to create a language, and just need something created for them to quickly add into a story or Role Playing Game.
-Simply press Generate New Language — the generator will decide which sounds your language has, assign words to English definitions, and also come up with grammar rules.
+For those new to conlanging, you can simply press Generate New Language — the generator will decide which sounds your language has, assign words to English definitions, and also come up with grammar rules.

-You may want to click Custom Phonemes to tell the generator which consonants and vowels you want your language to have.
+You may want to click Custom Phonemes to tell the generator which consonants and vowels you want your language to have:

 1. Click the Phonology settings